shan-emacs/emacs-packages-mirrors/melpa/line-reminder-readme.txt

-Line annotation similar to Visual Studio.
+Line annotation for changed and saved lines.